mnipper/serket/README.md

 end
 ```

-You can then use the FieldEncrypter class to encrypt some text:
+You can then encrypt some text:
 ``
   Serket.encrypt("Hello out there!")
 ``